 You must choose a name for your business if you’re setting up a private limited company.

-Your name can’t be the same as another registered company’s name.
-If your name is too similar to another company’s name you may have to change it if someone makes a complaint.
+Your name cannot be the same as another registered company’s name.
+If your name is too similar to another company’s name or trade mark you may have to change it if someone makes a complaint.

 Your name must usually end in either ‘Limited’ or ‘Ltd’.
 You can include the Welsh equivalents ‘Cyfyngedig’ and ‘Cyf’ instead if you registered the company in Wales.

 ‘Same as’ names includes those where the only difference to an existing name is:

 - certain special characters, for example the ‘plus’ sign

 - a word or character that’s similar in appearance or meaning to another from the existing name